Russian hardline Putin critic and commander Strelkov detained

 Russian authorities have detained outspoken pro-war blogger Igor Girkin, a hardline nationalist critic of Russia's flagging military campaign in Ukraine, also known as Strelkov.

-His wife said he had been taken away on Friday morning, while she was not at home, and charged with extremism.
+His wife said he was taken away from their Moscow flat while she was not at home, and charged with extremism.

 Strelkov, a former intelligence officer, played a key role in Russia's 2014 landgrab of Crimea.